 Beginning in 1991, Nancy was the full time instructor and trainer at Madoc Farm in Willis, TX.
 She has competed at all levels, training through Grand Prix.
 During this time she was also training with and working for Lurena Bell.
 Lurena was instrumental in Nancy’s development and was the primary trainer who helped her get to Grand Prix with Madoc Farm’s top breeding stallion – Chime.

 Nancy works well with junior riders and adults.
 She enjoys teaching and encouraging confidence in riders of all levels.
 She takes great care in seeing that the horse and rider become a cooperative team, and by using different exercises she builds on the basics to help the beginning as well as the advanced rider improve their horse by improving their own skills.

 From September of 2001 through October of 2003 Nancy was the full time barn manager for Foster Meadow Farm in Boscawen, New Hampshire.
 Here she trained with Pamela Goodrich who is a well known Grand Prix rider.
 Pam represented the United States at the Nations Cup International Dressage Competition in Blaineville, Canada and is a regular competitor on the Florida FEI circuit.
-Nancy was also the groom for Pam’s husband, Pierre St. Jacques, who was a member of the United States Equestrian Team that brought home the gold medal from the Dominican Republic in 2004.
+Nancy was also the groom for Pam’s husband, Pierre St. Jacques, who was a member of the United States Equestrian Team that brought home the gold medal from the Dominican Republic in 2003.

 Nancy’s national and international experience has made her a valuable addition to the Texas dressage scene.
 She is very active in the North American Advanced Young Rider Program, which is a program that prepares junior riders for future Olympic participation.